outaagunga/documentation/blog_investigative_guide.md

 > “Summarize this 60-page audit report into key red flags of corruption.
 Highlight any inconsistencies.”

 ⚠️ **Caution:** Always verify — AI can hallucinate.
 Cross-check every claim with official data or credible media.
+Use AI to structure interviews that uncover both personal experiences and systemic accountability:
+> Draft 8 investigative questions for a local chief about irregular land allocation in Turkana
+> Write 5 tough accountability questions for a ministry official about stalled water projects

 My gathered evidences are  _____________________